 WW2 Civil Defence ARPS, LARP, LAGC & CAGS Instructor Badges

-Four classes of instructor were created:
+Four classes of badge were created:

 Those who passed the training course could purchase a badge from their local authority.
 Badges featured the brooch fitting for women and the half moon lapel buttonhole fitting for men.
 Badges could be worn on both civilian clothes and uniforms (usually on the left lapel, collar or breast pocket).
 Of the four badges, the CAGS badge appears to be extremely rare.